Our Review Process

 Dr. Apoorva T, MHM.

 Is Makhana Good for Diabetes?

 Makhana, also known as Fox nuts, are the seeds of a lotus flower species that grows in marshy areas of India and China.
 The seeds are harvested, dried, and then usually roasted or fried before being eaten.
 It has a nutty flavour.
-Makhana is a popular snack food in India and is often used in ayurvedic medicine.
+Is fox nut good for diabetics? - Fox nut is a popular snack food in India and is often used in ayurvedic medicine.
 They are also a good source of protein and fibre.
 Because of its goodness, Makhana is frequently used in religious ceremonies and is eaten during fasting.

 There are lots of benefits of eating makhana for diabetes, as it has complex carbohydrates, which makes it a low GI (glycemic index) food.
 This helps to regulate blood sugars effectively.
 It also increases insulin sensitivity, making it easier to control diabetes.
-Also know about random blood sugar normal range.
+A

 Makhanas can be munched guilt-free by weight-conscious people, too, as it has zero fat and cholesterol.

-Its high protein and fibre content keeps you full for longer and aids in weight loss.
-It has antioxidant properties that help slow down the ageing process and delay the appearance of wrinkles, greying of hair, etc. Know about gestational diabetes treatment.
+Can we eat makhana in diabetes? - Its high protein and fibre content keeps you full for longer and aids in weight loss.
+It has antioxidant properties that help slow down the ageing process and delay the appearance of wrinkles, greying of hair, etc.

 The magnesium, potassium and folate levels in Makhanas help regulate blood-pressure, heart-rhythm and improve heart health.
 People suffering from diabetes are at increased risk of heart diseases.
 Thus, they should make Makhana a part of their diet.
 Let's read more about is makhana good for diabetes or not.

 - Makhana is a low-GI food.
 This means that the starch in Makhana is digested and absorbed slowly, which helps to keep blood sugar levels stable.